narodnik/hiddencrypt/README.md

 the wide dragnet that is state law, such as the Terrorism Acts 2000 and 2003.

 These are not theoretical attacks that could be used at some future date.
-They are being used often to intimidate environment activists, hackers and Kurdish anarchists.
+They are being used often to intimidate environmental activists, hackers and Kurdish anarchists.
 There is no presumption of innocence- you are guilty.
 Not possessing access to encryption keys is *not* a defence.